zummon/antique-shop-nuxt/README.md

 ### [Demo](https://y6ok7k-3000.csb.app/)

-- Change the site name in `./app.vue`
-- Change the site background in `./app.vue`
-- Change the custom font in `./app.vue`
+- Change the site name, the site background, and the custom font in `./app.vue`
 - Modify your data in `./content/products.json` to add, edit and remove the site pages.

 Something breaks, needs upgrade.
 Let me know.